badjtsx/ShrinkLDPlayer/README.md

 > Please note, this process only applies if you have installed the programs in their default installation locations.

 1. Launch the LDPlayer instance you want to shrink.
-2. In "Settings > Other settings > ADB debugging" choose "Open local connection".
+2. In "Settings > Other settings > ADB debugging" choose "Open local connection" (You should probably close it on other instances).
 3. Without closing the emulator, run ```StorageClear.bat```.
 4. Figure out the ID of the LDPlayer instance you want to shrink by going to LDMultiPlayer and checking the IDs.
 ![Screenshot (161)](https://github.com/badjtsx/ShrinkLDPlayer/assets/90721515/2c298fe9-5182-40b0-965c-7e8b0410ee4d)